 - Live Stream Data.

-- Demographics: who your viewers are, including stats about their age, gender and location.
+- Demographics: who your viewers are, including stats about their age, gender, and location.

 Specific types of data might also be shared when you choose to use certain YouTube features.
 For example, if you connect your official merchandise retailer and your YouTube channel, analytics data relating to sales and visits will be shared between Google and the retailer.
 We’ll always let you know about how data might be shared together with your program terms.

 Certain YouTube teams, such as those involved in YouTube’s trust and safety enforcement, may have access to channel and video analytics that are different or more detailed than those made available through the YouTube Analytics platform or API services.
-For example, YouTube’s spam and security-breach detection systems may analyze detailed site traffic and analytics to detect irregular behavior and catch people trying to inflate view counts of videos or numbers of subscribers in violation of the YouTube Terms of Service.
+For example, YouTube’s spam and security-breach detection systems may review detailed site traffic and analytics to detect irregular behavior and catch people trying to inflate view counts of videos or numbers of subscribers in violation of the YouTube Terms of Service.

 How we support new talent

 As part of our commitment to help our emerging creators and artists, we regularly run programs to support their growth.
-This can include providing access to our amazing studios at the YouTube Spaces, training camps like NextUp, and specific seed funding to support the development of new content.
+This can include giving access to our amazing studios at the YouTube Spaces, training camps like NextUp, and specific seed funding to support the development of new content.
 In exchange for this support, our creators and artists promise to make YouTube-exclusive content for our users to enjoy.